New State Landlord-Tenant Laws Now in Effect

 HB 1440 increases the time-frame to raise rent to 60 days prior to the new rental period, no matter how small or large the increase.
 The law provides a narrow exception that only impacts federal housing.
 This notice is required for any increase to base rent as well as other recurring fees, which are now defined as rent.
 With this change, other local ordinances have been superseded, and versions of the RHAWA rent increase notice specific to particular cities are no longer necessary.

 Termination of Tenancy – 120 Days (HB 1462)

 HB 1462 requires a 120-day notification to terminate any tenancy due to demolition, substantial renovation requiring a permit or change of use (e.g., senior care home, student housing, short term rental, etc.) of any rental property.

 An exception is granted If the owner or immediate family member wants to make it their primary residence, this is not considered change of use and 20-day termination notice is acceptable.
 RHAWA has created a new form for this situation.

 Several other RHAWA forms were modified to accommodate these changes in law, including all of our lease/rental agreements, the 20 Day Termination of Tenancy Notice, the Seattle Termination of Tenancy Notice, and the Tacoma Termination of Tenancy Notice.

-RHAWA members are strongly advised to ensure they're using the most up-to-date forms by accessing our forms via the RHAWA website or thru the members-only RMAP portal.
+RHAWA members are strongly advised to ensure they're using the most up-to-date forms by accessing our forms via the RHAWA website.